 He is chair of The Shelagh Cluett Trust and runs a small property portfolio.

 Alison Ritchie is a production manager working in all areas of theatre and opera.
-She was at the Royal Court Theatre for many years and went freelance in 1989.
-Her current clients include Hampstead Theatre, Shared Experience Theatre Company, Artichoke, British Youth Opera and Grange Park Opera.
+She was at the Royal Court Theatre for many years but has been freelance since 1989.
+Recent work has been for Hampstead Theatre, Grange Park Opera and Artichoke.

-Jeremy Smeeth is Deputy Finance Director at Southbank Centre.
-He trained as a Chartered Accountant with KPMG in London and began working in performing arts financial management in 1997.
-From 2008 to 2012 he was Director of Finance and Administration at National Theatre of Scotland.
+Jeremy Smeeth is Chief Operating Officer at Mountview Academy of Theatre Arts.
+He trained as a Chartered Accountant with KPMG in London and began working in performing arts management in 1997.
+From 2012 to 2015 he was Finance Director at Southbank Centre and prior to that Director of Finance and Administration at National Theatre of Scotland for four years.
 Previously he was Finance Director at Artsadmin and Finance Manager for Shared Experience, Company of Angels, International Workshop Festival, Chickenshed and the Orange Tree Theatre.